 Where to find a real estate investing mentor

 A mentor relationship doesn't have to be one that you pay money for.
-You can ask your real estate broker, a real estate agent at their office, a friend, or a colleague in your real estate network if they are able to mentor you -- just don't be offended if they say no.
+You can ask your real estate broker, a real estate agent at their office, a friend, or a colleague in your real estate network to mentor you -- just don't be offended if they say no.

 A successful real estate investor is busy running their own real estate investment business.
 They may not have the time, desire, or skill set to be a good mentor, or you may not bring enough to the table to justify the time it would take to coach you.
 If you feel you know someone who would make a great mentor, find out how you can help their business in exchange for knowledge or coaching.

-If you don't personally know someone who you would like to work with, you can seek professional help from a mentor who advertises their coaching service publicly.
-It's fairly common for national or local real estate investors associations (REIAs) to offer a formal mentoring program for new members, and there are dozens of mentors you can find by searching your local market for the word "mentor" or "mentorship" and the type of investing you want to learn.
-For example, "Orlando wholesaling mentor" or "Los Angeles rehabbing mentorship."
+If you don't personally know someone you would like to work with, you can seek professional help from a mentor who advertises their coaching service publicly.
+It's fairly common for national or local real estate investors associations (REIAs) to offer a formal mentoring program for new members.
+You can also find dozens of mentors by searching your local market for the word "mentor" or "mentorship" and the type of investing you want to learn; for example, "Orlando wholesaling mentor" or "Los Angeles rehabbing mentorship."

 Another option for finding a mentor is to ask for referrals on LinkedIn or BiggerPockets.
 This can be especially helpful for finding someone in your local market.

-Search in public records and check that they own the properties they claim to own, and always ask for a second opinion.
-Speak to past or current students or mentees or search on real estate investment forums like BiggerPockets or Reddit to see if others have posted reviews about that person or program.
+Search in public records and verify that they own the properties they claim to own -- and always ask for a second opinion.
+Speak to past or current students or mentees or search on real estate investment forums like BiggerPockets or Reddit to see whether others have posted reviews about that person or program.